ReactiveX/rxjs/docs_app/content/guide/operators.md

 function delay(delayInMillis) {
   return (observable) => new Observable(observer => {
-    // this function will called each time this
+    // this function will be called each time this
     // Observable is subscribed to.
     const allTimerIDs = new Set();
     const subscription = observable.subscribe({